 Before you begin

-You have a Project Owner or Admin role in the knowledge base portal.
+- You must have the Project Owner or Admin role in the knowledge base portal.

 User group tasks